 Perched on the Rhone in Southern France, Arles wears a patina of antiquity on every public surface – cramped lurid biscuit-colored edifices and decaying gray stones, all of which dismantles modern memory into sepia tones.

 Among Lucien’s oeuvre are photographs of female nudes posing in the savage terrain of Camargue: stunning meditations on beauty and nature, on the surfaces of life and art, brilliantly sculpted by shadows and dimming light, crafted by unending days at the water’s edge.

 The narrative which follows is like looking out the window of a train passing through imperishable times populated with enthralling personalities.
 It is an elementary selection, a glimpse of a life lived large.

-The passages are drawn from video interviews shown at an exhibit of Lucien’s images at Le Grand Palais in Paris last winter.
-They were produced by François Hébel, who was, for more than a decade. the director of the photography festival in Arles, and Christian Lacroix, the fashion designer, patron of the arts, and native Arlesian.
+The passages are drawn from video interviews shown at an exhibit of Lucien’s images at Le Grand Palais in Paris in the winter of 2015-16.
+The videos were produced by François Hébel, who was, for more than a decade, the director of the photography festival in Arles, and Christian Lacroix, the fashion designer, patron of the arts, and native Arlesian.

 François and Christian reach far back with Lucien; the strength of their friendship is woven, tenderly, into the dialogues.

 Abbreviations: LC: Lucien Clergue.
 JMR: Jean-Maurice Rouquette, childhood friend of Lucien and curator of art for museums in Arles.
 WC: Wally Bourdet, native Arlesian who posed for the nudes of Lucien Clergue.

 JMR: What should be noted is that we were teenagers during the war, and nothing can be understood without going back to that tissue of war, of deprivation and of hostility.